ajakaja/ajakaja.github.io/_posts/2020-08-10-complex-analysis.md

 Smoothly varying $$\theta = \int d \theta$$ of course will just continue to tick up: $$2\pi, 4\pi, 6\pi$$, etc. But the $$\log$$ function itself appears to have a discontinuity of $$2\pi i$$ at $$\theta = 0$$.

 When dealing with these multi-valued functions you can consider $$\theta = 0$$ as a 'branch point' -- a place where the function becomes multi-valued.
 But to be honest the whole theory of branch points isn't very interesting if you aren't a mathematician.
-I prefer to just think of all math being done modula $$2 \pi$$, or, if you need the discontinutiy to count because you're doing contour integrals, just get over the idea that functions can't have multiple path-dependent values and don't demand it have a unique inverse.
+I prefer to just think of all math being done modulo $$2 \pi$$, or, if you need the discontinuity to count because you're doing contour integrals, just get over the idea that functions can't have multiple path-dependent values and don't demand it have a unique inverse.

 Another topological interest in $$\bb{C}$$: if you 'join together' the points at infinity in every direction by defining a symbol $$\infty$$ such that $$1/0 = \infty$$, you get the "extended complex plane" or the [Riemann sphere](https://en.wikipedia.org/wiki/Riemann_sphere), since it is topologically shaped like a sphere.
 Most of the things that seem like they should be true involving $$\infty$$ are true in this case.
 For example, the asymptotes of $$\frac{1}{z}$$ on either size of $$\| z \| = 0$$ really _do_ connect at infinity and come back on the other side.